EOFY offer

 Software should be cross-platform compatible

 Cross-platform compatibility means your accounting software works the same way on Mac, PC, and mobile devices.
-Without this compatibility, Mac users face significant collaboration challenges:
+Without it, you'll struggle to collaborate with accountants, clients, or team members who use different systems.

-Cloud-based accounting software solves these problems by working identically across all platforms.
+Cloud-based accounting software solves these problems by working identically across all platforms and browsers.

 Business apps should integrate with your software

-Business app integration allows your accounting software to connect with other tools you use daily; for example, Xero's app marketplace contains about 700 apps across a range of industries.
-Mac users expect seamless integration across their workflow, just like other Apple products.
+Business app integration connects your accounting software to the other tools you use daily.
+Mac users expect this seamless connection across their workflow, just like other Apple products.

-- Streamlined workflows: Connect invoicing, time tracking, and project management
+• streamline workflows: link invoicing, time tracking, and project management in one place

-- Better reporting: Combined data from multiple tools provides clearer insights
+• improve reporting: combine data from multiple sources for clearer insights

 Accounting software on a Mac: seven points to consider